 Alejandro played soccer and studied at the University of Washington.
 He has traveled extensively through Mexico, South America, and Europe.
 Alejandro has also coached soccer locally at Bothell High School, FC Alliance, and is the director of Cougar Soccer Camp in the summer.
 Alejandro has been married since 1997 and has 3 children.
 They enjoy sports, traveling, and summers together.
 Alejandro also loves to read, cook and follow sports.

 Jen relocated to the Pacific Northwest from the Midwest in the spring of 2012 with her family.
-She has a Bachelor of Science degree in Psychology with minors in Education and Drug/Alcohol Studies.
+She has a Bachelor of Science degree in Psychology.
 Prior to moving she spent 13 years as a certified chemical dependency counselor working with people who have co-occurring disorders.
 She’s been with Northwest Liberty School since the fall of 2013.

 Jen is married and has two daughters and a dog.
 In her free time Jen enjoys outdoor activities including camping and hiking.
 She also enjoys reading a wide variety of books and trying new recipes.
 Jen is actively involved in the PTO/PTF organizations at both of her daughter’s schools.